aws/amazon-sagemaker-examples/README.md

 - [Bring Your Own scikit Algorithm](advanced_functionality/scikit_bring_your_own) provides a detailed walkthrough on how to package a scikit learn algorithm for training and production-ready hosting.
 - [Bring Your Own MXNet Model](advanced_functionality/mxnet_mnist_byom) shows how to bring a model trained anywhere using MXNet into Amazon SageMaker.
 - [Bring Your Own TensorFlow Model](advanced_functionality/tensorflow_iris_byom) shows how to bring a model trained anywhere using TensorFlow into Amazon SageMaker.
+- [Inference Pipeline with SparkML and XGBoost](advanced_functionality/inference_pipeline_sparkml_xgboost_abalone) shows how to deploy an Inference Pipeline with SparkML for data pre-processing and XGBoost for training on the Abalone dataset.
+The pre-processing code is written once and used between training and inference.
+- [Inference Pipeline with SparkML and BlazingText](advanced_functionality/inference_pipeline_sparkml_blazingtext_dbpedia) shows how to deploy an Inference Pipeline with SparkML for data pre-processing and BlazingText for training on the DBPedia dataset.
+The pre-processing code is written once and used between training and inference.

-### Amazon SageMaker Pre-Built Deep Learning Framework Containers and the Python SDK
+### Amazon SageMaker Pre-Built Framework Containers and the Python SDK

+#### Pre-Built Deep Learning Framework Containers

-These examples focus on the Amazon SageMaker Python SDK which allows you to write idiomatic TensorFlow or MXNet and then train or host in pre-built containers.
+These examples show you to write idiomatic TensorFlow or MXNet and then train or host in pre-built containers using SageMaker Python SDK.

 - [Chainer CIFAR-10](sagemaker-python-sdk/chainer_cifar10) trains a VGG image classification network on CIFAR-10 using Chainer (both single machine and multi-machine versions are included)
 - [Chainer MNIST](sagemaker-python-sdk/chainer_mnist) trains a basic neural network on MNIST using Chainer (shows how to use local mode)